 If your onion tops curl up, you may have a case of onion thrips.
 In addition to affecting onions, however, these pests have also been known to go after other garden crops including:

 You may also find thrips feeding on melons and some types of flowers.
 These insects are most active during spring but continue their damage throughout fall before overwintering in nearby debris.

 The trail of damage left by these pests can be easily seen as they can literally suck the life right of the plants.
 Typically, thrips prefer to feed on plant tissue from newly emerging leaves.

 Besides curling onion leaves, these insects produce silver or white-looking streaks on foliage.
 The young leaves appear distorted, and severely injured leaves may even turn brown and die.

 Bulb growth may be affected as well, being much smaller in size and deformed.

 While overhead watering, as well as rain, can help reduce their numbers, other controls are often necessary.
 Biological control of onion thrips generally includes the introduction of the pest’s natural enemies such as minute pirate bugs, predatory thrips species, and lacewings.
 Unfortunately, these are only effective with small numbers of thrips, and they are also susceptible to most insect sprays.

 Although damage from thrips on onions is most prevalent during early bulbing, it is highly recommended that these pests be controlled well before this.
 Otherwise, their populations may become large and more difficult to control.

-Most can be killed off with various insecticides, but contact-residual types or neem oil is more effective.
+Most can be killed off with various insecticides, but contact-residual types or neem oil are more effective.
 Be sure to thoroughly coat the plant in order to compensate for the shape of the onion leaves.